 Step two: Estimation of the input quantities and their standard uncertainty

 In the second step of the GUM analysis, all input quantities are analyzed individually.
 The input quantities themselves and their assigned standard measurement uncertainty, which describes the “measurement uncertainty expresses as a standard deviation” (DIN, 2010, p.38), are determined.
-Generally, the GUM distinguishes between two different methods for this task: method A, which is a “statistical analysis of series of observations”, and method B, which is all other methods (JCGM, 2008, p.
+Generally, the GUM distinguishes between two different methods for this task: method A, which is a “statistical analysis of series of observations,” and method B, which is all other methods (JCGM, 2008, p.
 2).

-Method A is a very intuitive approach, which is as follows: A series of measurements of an input variable is performed, the mean value of all results is determined to estimate the expected value, and the empirical standard deviation is calculated to estimate the standard deviation.
-This is done for every input quantity that was measured in order to estimate the distribution of this quantity.
+Method A is a very intuitive approach, which is as follows: a series of measurements of an input variable is performed, the mean value of all results is determined to estimate the expected value, and the empirical standard deviation is calculated to estimate the standard deviation.
+This is done for every input quantity measured in order to estimate the distribution of this quantity.
 As shown, this estimation becomes more precise for a larger number of measurements.
-To give an indication of an appropriate number of measurements, guideline five of the German Association of the Automotive Industry (VDA), which is a set of guidelines commonly relied upon in the automotive industry, specifies 25 measurements per input quantity (VDA, 2011).
+To give an indication of an appropriate number of measurements, guideline five of the German Association of the Automotive Industry (VDA), a set of guidelines commonly relied upon in the automotive industry, specifies 25 measurements per input quantity (VDA, 2011).

-When no measurement data are present or no measurement is possible, method B is applied to estimate the distribution of the input quantity.
-Examples of this are the application of knowledge from datasheets (a priori information), information provided by the manufacturer, and calibration certificates (VDA, 2011).
+When no measurement data are present or no measurement is possible, method B is used to estimate the distribution of the input quantity.
+Examples of this are employing knowledge collected from datasheets (a priori information), information provided by the manufacturer, and calibration certificates (VDA, 2011).

-In the example of the table, a series of measurements were taken for the length a that can be used to perform an estimation with method A:
+In the example of the table, a series of measurements was taken for the length a that can be used to perform an estimation with method A:

 a=1Nk=1Nak=72.24 cm, sa=1N-1k=1N(ak-a)2 =0.7603 cm